ttakenawa/generate_subtitle_GPT/README.md

 - It will not be used to train models but may be viewed by Open AI.
 [Open AI Data policies](https://openai.com/policies/api-data-usage-policies)
 - This application does not retain any data after your session.

+The application runs on the [Streamlit sharing] (https://ttakenawa-generate-subtitle-gpt-streamlit-app-ritblx.streamlit.app/).